JennToo/altgo-us/content/pages/legal.md

 Even if you haven't updated your birth certificate, you could also try the state ALEA office in Jefferson County.
 Specifically try the office at [908 Bankhead Hwy W, Birmingham, AL 35201][dmv].
-Bring the standard doctor's letter.
+Bring the standard doctor's letter (the same one used for social security and passports).

 [1]: https://transequality.org/know-your-rights/social-security
 [2]: https://transequality.org/know-your-rights/passports